 Breast Reduction in Green, OH

 Women with overly large breasts often wonder why they are envied because they suffer from back or neck problems as a result.
 Relieving discomfort and increasing one’s range of motion may require the breasts be reduced in size.
-Fortunately, patients in the Akron and Canton areas know where to turn: Dr. Steven Carp of Carp Cosmetic Surgery Center in Green, OH.
+Fortunately, patients in the Akron, Cleveland and Canton areas know where to turn: Dr. Steven Carp of Carp Cosmetic Surgery Center in Green and Beachwood, OH.

 Breast reduction surgery performed by Dr. Carp not only helps large breasted women feel better physically, but it also helps them restore their self-confidence.